Tigers vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- Patrick Sandoval (5-7) will take the mound for the Angels, his 18th start of the season.
+- Shohei Ohtani (8-5) will take to the mound for the Angels and make his 11th start of the season.

-- He has started 17 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in six of them.

-- Sandoval will look to finish five or more innings for the seventh start in a row.
+- In 10 starts, Ohtani has pitched through or past the fifth inning 18 times.
+He has a season average of 5.9 frames per outing.

-- He has made 17 appearances and finished two of them without allowing an earned run.
+- In 19 appearances this season, he has finished three without allowing an earned run.

 |Opponent